Save $1,465 on wine this year with 7 easy tips

 Wine starts spoiling as soon as you open it due to oxygen in the air.
 You pay for it even if it goes down the drain, and over $1 Billion of wine goes to waste.
 An effective wine saver let’s you buy wine and enjoy every drop, no waste.

 ArT Wine Preserver is a simple wine saver that works by displacing oxygen in the bottle.
-Wine preserved with it keeps the wine fresh for 7 to 30 days.
-People who buy ArT Wine Preserver save 2.4 bottles for each canister, and average a savings of $240 per year.
+Wine preserved with it stays fresh for 7 to 30 days.
+People who use ArT Wine Preserver save 2.4 bottles of wine with each canister, and average a savings of $240 per year.
+Not bad for just $14.99.
+The oxygen displacement works best using argon, as compared to a cheap alternative like vacuum or nitrogen alternative.

 In fact, we’ve saved our customers over $1,200,000 since 2017, and counting!